Number

 Definitions

-Provisional Acceptance – Acceptance that is temporary and reevaluated upon receipt of an official high school transcript confirming graduation status
+Provisional Acceptance – Acceptance that is temporary and reevaluated upon receipt of a high school transcript confirming graduation status or once conditions of admitted status are met.

 Significant – Considerable, of consequence.
 The State Board of Community Colleges has granted community colleges the authority to determine what constitutes a significant safety threat.